Shenipsit Trail – South Terminus at Great Hill

 Parking: Small lot and shoulder parking off gravel Gadpouch Rd

-The current terminus of the Shenipsit Trail is pretty unassuming.
+The current terminus of the Shenipsit Trail is pretty unassuming but has a long history as one of the first properties acquired by the state in 1917.
 Just off a dirt section of Gadpouch Rd the trail starts in the Meshomasic State Forest.
 A sign at the trailhead honors the men of the Civilian Conservation Corps at Camp Jenkins from 1933-36.

-The trail quickly climbs Great Hill and forks as it crests the hill.
-Heading left takes you to the overlook (which I unfortunately didn’t know and therefore missed!) and heading right continues along the Shenipsit.
-The trail is straightforward following a spine of hills along the Portland/East Hampton border passing a couple narrow vistas on rocky outcrops.
+The trail quickly and steeply climbs Great Hill and forks as it crests the hill.
+Heading left takes you to a fantastic overlook from a rocky pegmatite ledge with views south over the Connecticut River.
+Heading right at the fork continues along the Shenipsit.
+The trail is straightforward following a spine of hills along the Portland/East Hampton border passing a narrow vista or two on rocky outcrops.

-The main feature along this section is the old quarries that dot the forest.
+An interesting feature along this section is the old quarry, one of many that dot the forest here.
 The Shenipsit passes next to one that I believe is called State Forest Quarry No. 1 and the trail has bits of mica sparkling underfoot.
 Before the crash of my website in 2020 I had done some decent research into the history of the quarries here though what I wrote is now lost.
 I hope to return to this page and “dig into it” again.

 The trail then continues through rolling terrain crossing Carr Brook at about 1 mile from Woodchopper Rd which has a small cascade.
 The waterfall is a stone slope that fans to a small and shallow pool.
 The trail then heads uphill again and over Bald Hill.
 Total distance out was 3.25 miles and that is as far as I’ve explored as of May 2020.